snltd/SexyMF/README.md

 service.
 All state modification is done by `POST`.
 You are, after all, always updating a database.
 (The SMF repository.)
-If this offends your refined academic understanding of RESTfulness, go cry about it on HackerNews, or do a better job yourself.
+If this offends your refined academic understanding of RESTfulness, go cry about it on HackerNews, or fork the project and do it your way.

 The FMRI service name you give to the API goes straight through to the external commands.
 Input is sanity checked to screen out code injection and